tianzhiqi/react-project/README.md

 # react-project
-a project to learn react
+a project to learn react.